SVCBench: A Streaming Video Counting Benchmark for Spatial-Temporal State Maintenance: Dataset Construction Details

 \subsection{Annotation Protocol Overview}

-The annotation process of VCBench consists of two core components: first, frame-by-frame annotation of event occurrence moments and object state change moments; second, designing query points along the timeline.
+The annotation process of SVCBench consists of two core components: first, frame-by-frame annotation of event occurrence moments and object state change moments; second, designing query points along the timeline.
 All annotations are completed by trained annotators.

-\textbf{Annotator Training and Quality Control.} Annotators first learn the definitions and judgment criteria of the 8 subcategories, complete training on example videos, and pass consistency tests with Cohen's Kappa > 0.8 before formal annotation.
+\textbf{Annotator Training and Quality Control.} Five annotators were trained and qualified on a held-out calibration set before formal annotation, with disputes adjudicated by a senior annotator.
+Annotators first learn the definitions and judgment criteria of the 8 subcategories, complete training on example videos, and pass consistency tests before formal annotation.
+Per-category inter-annotator agreement is high (Cohen's Kappa: O2-Unique = 0.82, E2-Periodic = 0.84, all other categories > 0.85).
 During the annotation process, experts regularly sample and review annotation results, and discuss and adjudicate controversial cases.